Customerly/Customerly-iOS-SDK/README.md

 **3)** From iOS 10, you'll need to make sure that you add `NSPhotoLibraryUsageDescription` & `NSCameraUsageDescription` to your Info.plist so that your users have the ability to upload photos in Customerly's chat.
 Furthermore remember to set the `NSAppTransportSecurity` to `NSAllowsArbitraryLoads`.

+**If in doubt, you can look at the examples in the demo application.**

 ### User registration
-You can register logged in users of your app into Customerly calling the method `registerUser:`
+You can register logged in users of your app into Customerly calling the method `registerUser:`.
+You’ll also need to register your user anywhere they log in.

 Example: